- Almost all snakes in the northern hemisphere breed in the spring from March through May.

 When is the Breeding Season of a Snake?

 The breeding season of most snakes is in the springtime from March to May.
-The breeding period varies depending on the species of snake.
-Snakes lay their eggs in the early part of summer between June and July.
+The breeding period varies depending on the species of snake — and the location!
+In the southern hemisphere, breeding seasons are in September and October.
+Northern hemisphere snakes lay their eggs in the early part of summer between June and July.

 How Long Do Snake Eggs Incubate?